jackdewinter/pymarkdown/readme.md

 - variations on 005, mostly wired up for scenario
   - what about tabs with plain icode? different depths?
 - effect of lists and blocks with 1 tab and differing amounts of whitespace on followed text i.e. `- \tfoo' should produced a list item with foo, no icb as it would equate to 2 spaces
+- 235, 236, 252, 255
+  - need to account for the fact that indent may not be all spaces all the time
+  - for indented code blocks, starts at the start of the icb, else at the first non-ws

 ## Bugs - AutoLinks